 Having fallen slightly from recent highs, this particular marijuana penny stock has a lot further down to go perhaps.
 Just like CANN, the trading volume had increased significantly, which helped push the share price much higher.
 As that trading activity (and investor interest) subsides, the investment value will crumble.

 GreenGro is simply just one more cannabis-related company sitting on a train wreck with their financial results.
 In 2017, the company only brought in $1.5 million in total revenue.

 Over this time, however, GRNH lost $8.2 million, even after their sales.
 The year prior to that they lost over $3 million.
 Since inception, this company has seen nothing besides cash bleed.

 When we look at their income statement from a closer perspective, GRNH only had $101,000 in sales in the most recent three-month period.
 It worked out to an operating loss of $1.3 million.
 Anyone who understands business will understand that to lose $1.3 million, after making only $101,000 in revenues, is very hard to do.

 So let's take a look at the balance sheet.
 There must be a pretty strong cash position there to justify the current share price, right?

-The entire corporation's current assets are less than $1 million.
-Their current liabilities are only about half of $1 million, so from that perspective, GRNH is actually in better shape than most marijuana companies.
+The entire corporation's current assets are less than $2.1 million.
+Their current liabilities are twice that at $4.2 million, so from that perspective, GRNH is actually in about the same shape as most marijuana companies.

-However, like all other cannabis companies right now, the shares are dramatically overvalued.
+However, like all other cannabis companies right now, the shares may be dramatically overvalued.
 Meanwhile, the financial situation of the company is tenuous.

 It is decidedly unlike the fly–by–night pot penny stocks out there on the dark markets, such as those which trade on the Pink Sheets, OTC-QX, and OTC-QB.